Infant Feeding and Allergy Prevention Clinical Update

 - Infants who are already allergic to a particular food must not be given that food.

-- Introduce one new food at a time so that if a reaction occurs, the problem food can be more easily identified.
+- Introduce one new common food allergen at a time so that if a reaction occurs, the problem food can be more easily identified.
 If a food is tolerated, continue to give this regularly as a part of a varied diet.

 - Cow’s milk or soy milk (or their products, such as cheese and yoghurt) can be used in cooking or with other foods if dairy products/soy are tolerated.

 - When introducing foods that other family members are allergic to, it is important to do so in a manner that does not put the family member with food allergy at risk.